zerospiel/docs/docs/quickstart-2-aws.md

 kubectl get pods -A
 ```

-## List managed clusters
+## List child clusters

-To verify the presence of the managed cluster, list the available `ClusterDeployment`s:
+To verify the presence of the child cluster, list the available `ClusterDeployment` objects:

 ```shell
 kubectl get ClusterDeployments -A